top of page

 AO1

-Central executive - supervisory role, attention, decisions
+Central executive - supervisory role, attention, decisions, very limited capacity

 Slave systems: